Whirling injections, surjections, and other functions between finite sets: Whirling on m -injections and m -surjections between finite sets

-\begin{proof}[Proof of Theorem~\ref{thm:whirlmesy} for $\calf=\sur_1(n,k)$] Within any column in an orbit board, if we skip over the red light positions, then every entry is $1\bmod k$ more than the entry above it.
-Thus by the cyclic nature of the columns, the entries in the non-red light positions of any column are equidistributed between $1,2,\dots,k$.
-Therefore, it suffices to show that the entries in the red light positions in the orbit are equidistributed between $1,2,\dots,k$.
+\begin{proof}[of Theorem~\ref{thm:whirlmesy} for $\calf=\sur_1(n,k)$] Within any column in an orbit board, if we skip over the stoplights, then every entry is 1 more than the entry above it.
+Since the positions in each column that are not stoplights are equidistributed between $1,2,\dots,k$, it suffices to show that the orbit's stoplight entries are equidistributed between $1,2,\dots,k$.

-If there are no red light positions in the orbit, then we are done.
-If there is a red light position, pick one and call it $P$.
-Let $i$ be the entry in $P$ and circle it.
-Then by Lemma~\ref{lem:next-red-light}(1), we can can find another red light $Q$ by taking the last $(i+1)$-entry in $(P,[1,n-1])$; circle $Q$ as well.
-(For the same reason as $m$-injections (Remark~\ref{rem:no more than m}), any $n$ consecutive positions $(P,[0,n-1])$ contains the multiset of values of some function in $\sur_1(n,k)$ and thus contains a position with entry $i+1$.)
-Then using Lemma~\ref{lem:next-red-light} again, we see that the last $(i+2)$-entry in $(Q,[1,n-1])$ is a red light, which we circle as well.
-We can continue this and by the finiteness of positions in the orbit, we will eventually return to a red light we have already encountered.
-By Lemma~\ref{lem:next-red-light}(2), no two different red lights can lead to the same red light during this process, so we return to $P$.

-This chain of red lights clearly has the entries $1,2,\dots,k$ equidistributed by construction.
-In Figure~\ref{fig:orb-surj2}, the cycle of red light positions determined by this method beginning with the `1' in the fourth position of the top row are circled in red.

-Now we look at the orbit again.
-If there are no red lights not already circled, we are done.
-Otherwise, pick a red light, circle it, and begin the same process again.
-By Lemma~\ref{lem:next-red-light}(2), we will not circle a position circled in the previous chain.

-We will continue this process until there are no more red lights to circle.
-Thus the circled red light positions in the orbit will be equidistributed between $1,2,\dots,k$.
-In the example in Figure~\ref{fig:orb-surj2}, two cycles are required; these are displayed with red and blue circles to distinguish them. \end{proof}
+If there are no stoplights in the orbit, then we are done.
+If there are stoplights, then Lemma~\ref{lem:next-red-light} describes a bijection between stoplights with entry $i$ and stoplights with entry $i+1$, so the stoplight entries are equidistributed between $1,2,\dots,k$. \end{proof}